 Fantasy: Rapt gazes.
 Favorite tales.
 Cuddles.
 Developing neurons firing with primordial narrative delight.
 Reading now will get them into Harvard later.
 From the aesthetic questions raised by Harold and the Purple Crayon to the metaphysical lull of Goodnight, Moon, classic children’s books deliver pure pleasure for both adult and child.
 And let’s not forget the trove of modern classics.
 Who couldn’t love Dragons Love Tacos?
 What a delight when the kids memorize passages and recite them in their adorable consonant-challenged voices.
 Goodbye, omnipresent screens.
 This family going on a shared imaginative adventure where the printed page is still king!

 Reality: You’re eyeing the clock harder than Bill Belichick, and your sweatsuit looks just as ragged.
 Your eldest paces in and out of the room, demanding more milk.
-An aunt bought a cartoon tie-in book that is really too long for their age group and you’re speed reading the thing, skimming so hard the text is starting to go postmodern.
-Plus the book has a sticker pack and the kids are really more into sticking them on your face.
+An aunt bought a cartoon tie-in book that is really too long for their age group, and you’re speed-reading the thing, skimming so hard the text is starting to go postmodern.
+Plus, the book has a sticker pack, and the kids are really more into sticking them on your face.
 You rest on the floor for a moment, let someone else drive this train.
 Your mind wanders.
 Does Dragons Love Tacos teach the right message?
 Or is it fundamentally about food aversion?
 Did the bigger fish eat the smaller one at the end of This is Not My Hat?
 Is Sandra Boynton rich from the Pookie series?
 You’ve had several ideas for kid’s books.
-How badass would it be make money by writing kid’s books.
+How badass would it be to make money by writing kid’s books?
 Pretty badass, you think, lying there on the floor until your eldest sits on your head and pretends to fart on you.